awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 The following data is returned in JSON format by the service\.

  ** [AvailabilityZoneId](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-AvailabilityZoneId"></a>
-The unique and consistent identifier of the Availability Zone \(AZ\) that the mount target resides in\.
+The unique and consistent identifier of the Availability Zone that the mount target resides in\.
 For example, `use1-az1` is an AZ ID for the us\-east\-1 Region and it has the same location in every AWS account\.
 Type: String

  ** [AvailabilityZoneName](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-AvailabilityZoneName"></a>
-The name of the Availability Zone \(AZ\) that the mount target resides in\.
-AZs are independently mapped to names for each AWS account\.
+The name of the Availability Zone in which the mount target is located\.
+Availability Zones are independently mapped to names for each AWS account\.
 For example, the Availability Zone `us-east-1a` for your AWS account might not be the same location as `us-east-1a` for another AWS account\.
 Type: String
+Length Constraints: Minimum length of 1\.
+Maximum length of 64\.
+Pattern: `.+`

  ** [FileSystemId](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-FileSystemId"></a>
 The ID of the file system for which the mount target is intended\.